 ⇒ See Also: Most Beautiful Hotel Lobbies In The World ⇐

-If you enjoyed this article about the hotel interior design of Moxy East Village, you can also find more interior design inspirations in our Pinterest boards, Facebook and Instagram pages.
+If you enjoyed this article about the Hotel Interior Design: The Vibrant Moxy East Village by Rockwell Group, you can also find more interior design inspirations in our Pinterest boards, Facebook and Instagram pages.

 Source: Moxy East Village